Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Conclusions

 \section{Conclusions}

 We presented a simple informed search method for the \TSPTWM{}, which excels in solving all classical benchmark instances with 50 or more customers in under 10 seconds each.
 However, it struggles to solve even the smallest instances when their time windows are sufficiently loose.
-By running the algorithm as a preprocessing step for a limited amount of time, any method can solve these instances, meaning they should no longer be used for benchmarking purposes.
+By running the algorithm as a preprocessing step for a limited amount of time, any method can solve these instances, meaning it is generally advisable to complement them with harder instances featuring looser time windows, rather than using them alone for benchmarking.

 An important question that arises from this work is how valid and accurate are the conclusions drawn from methods that have been tested exclusively on these classical benchmark instances?
 Are these methods truly efficient in a general setting, or are they, perhaps unconsciously, exploiting some inherent bias in these benchmarks?
-Since these instances can be "hacked" by simpler methods, it is crucial to examine how generalizable the reported results are.
+Since these instances appear easier for simple enumerative methods, it is crucial to examine how generalizable the reported results are.
 Exploring this issue further could help ensure that conclusions drawn from these benchmarks are not only valid for the specific instances tested but also robust across a wider range of real-world problem scenarios.

 Our method performs particularly well on the benchmarks \Langevin, \Dumas, \Gendreau, \OhlmannThomas, and \DaSilvaUrrutia, all of which share the common strategy of defining a time window $[x - \TWWidth, x + \TWWidth]$ for a vertex visited at time $x$ in a given route.
 Here, $\TWWidth$ is relatively small when compared to $\CustCount$ and $\Horizon$.
 Due to the simplicity of this approach, it is commonly used to generate training datasets for many machine learning methods, which can lead to overfitting and biased conclusions.
 As noted by \cite{RifkiSolnon2025}, a simple solution to make these instances more challenging for an informed search algorithm like ours is to extend the time windows.
 The varying levels of difficulty among these generated instances provide a better foundation for drawing deeper conclusions.